Hot Weather Trout Fishing Tips: What Guides Do

 Trout will also find shallow and quick waters or a big feeder stream packed with oxygen.

-I can often find these areas by temperature testing each spot along the river during hot weather.
-If one spot is colder than the last, then I have found a nearby source of cold water.
+I find these areas by temperature testing each spot along the river during hot weather.
+If one spot is colder than the last, I have found a nearby cold water source.
 If I can find it, so can the big trout.
 This strategy keeps me and my clients catching big fish all summer.

-I can even return to these spots when other parts of the river have become too hot for the trout and this can extend my client’s time on the water.
+I can even return to these spots when other parts of the river have become too hot for the trout, extending my client’s time on the water.

-The Best Times When Hot Weather Trout Fishing
+The Best Times To Fish In Hot Weather

 Just like the air temperatures rise by day and descend by night, so do water temperatures.
-Consequently, the best time for hot weather trout fishing is early morning or late evening.
+Consequently, the best time to fish in the hot weather period is early morning or late evening.

 Many rivers heat up by early afternoon but cool off overnight.
 On some spring-fed rivers, I have seen water temps go up and down daily by 12 degrees Fahrenheit.